 A: The contents of a Wage and Hour investigation file vary from case to case.
 Please note, however, that certain information in the file is always redacted under the Freedom of Information Act, including the names, contact information, and identifying characteristics of any other complainants or witnesses, and information about the employer protected by the Trade Secrets Act.

 Q: How does the ABA-Approved Attorney Referral System work?

 A: The ABA-Approved Attorney Referral System is built on a pre-existing network of local and state LRIS programs that are ďABA-LRIS approved,Ē meaning they have complied with the ABA model rules concerning the operation of public service lawyer referral programs.
 There are nearly 70 ABA-approved LRIS programs throughout the country.
 The majority of these are operated by state and local bar associations.
-Building on this system, the ABA is creating a toll-free number for use by workers with FLSA and FMLA complaints nationwide that will connect them to the local and state LRIS programs.
-This phone system will be available in both English and Spanish.
+Building on this system, the ABA created a toll-free number for use by workers with FLSA and FMLA complaints nationwide connected them to the local and state LRIS programs.
+This toll-free number will be replaced by a web based system beginning in August of 2014 and is available in both English and Spanish.

-Q: How will the toll-free number help connect workers to an attorney?
+Q: How will the website for the referral system help connect workers to an attorney?

 Q: Will the attorneys to whom the individual is referred be experienced in FLSA and FMLA matters?

 A: Yes, the participating ABA-approved referral providers have created subject matter panels in both FLSA and FMLA, and attorneys who wish to join those panels and accept referrals must demonstrate an objective measure of expertise in these areas of law, according to the standards established by the local referral provider and in accordance with the ABAís Model Rules for Lawyer Referral Services.